jonnyhuck/Paper2GIS/README.md

 cd Paper2GIS
 ```

-At this point, you should have a working installation that you can test with:
+At this point, you should have a working installation that you can test with the following command:

 ```bash
 python p2g.py test